 The two combined

-With that said, I often see organizations start using open source software defined storage with ZFS.
-Looking at the growth potential of open source storage; there is no limit to how fast companies’ data size grow; it’s stable, highly redundant, cheap, and fast.
+With that said, I often see organizations start using open source software-defined storage with ZFS.
+Looking at the growth potential of open source storage; there is no limit to how fast companies’ data size grows; it’s stable, highly redundant, cheap, and fast.
 Because of this, the open source storage systems are ‘abused’ to the max.
 Now when this happens, the environment grows and at one point the storage infrastructure is ten times larger than imagined when started.

 That’s why ZFS and CEPH make such a great storage couple, each with their own specific use cases within the organization.
 For example; ZFS is often used for creating a backup or to build archive data, while Ceph provides the S3 cloud storage and virtual disk storage for virtual machines.
 In other cases, ZFS is used for file system storage while Ceph provides the block storage infrastructure.